cagilalsac/RMSCTIS/ReadMe.txt

 7.3) In the Business layer, Models folder is created and under this folder models for entities are created firstly by copying the primitive type properties (not reference type) to the model class (or this can be defined as copying the properties which have columns in the entity related table from entity class to the model class).
+Model classes are also inherited from the Record abstract base class like entity classes.

 7.4) If the view that the model will be used requires formatted or extra data, new properties should be added to the model class and set in the related service's methods.